wistefan/ai-marketplace/README.md

 ### Uninstall

-For removing all components and deleting the applications and namespace, simply remove the branch.
+For removing all components and deleting the applications and namespace, simply remove the branch `poc`.